ctln-d/do-it-later/README.md

 # Do It Later!

-Do It Later! is a a randomizer to help you reason why you should put something off.
+Do It Later! is a randomizer to help you reason why you should put something off.
 I decided to procrastinate by building this instead of studying for exams (oh, the irony).
 Use it when you're stalling or use it when you need motivation.

 # Built With